 Some stevia products may contain added sugar alcohol.
 These additions tend to cause unpleasant symptoms in people who are sensitive to such chemicals.
 It may lead to hypersensitivity to sugar alcohol, although in rare cases.
 In most of these instances, consuming such products will cause nausea, vomiting, bloating, cramping, and indigestion (2).

 Some people are allergic to stevia and all of its products.
 As more and more people become aware of these sugar substitutes, they start using them without seeking medical advice.
 You must consult beforehand to validate that you do not have a stevia allergy.
-Although experts acknowledge that few people have these allergies, it would help if you consulted to avoid being among the few with these allergies (2).
+Although experts acknowledge that few people suffer from these allergies, it would help if you consulted to avoid being among the few with these allergies (2).

 Stevia can also be used as a steroid in the form of steviol glycosides.
 When used this way, it can interfere with the hormones controlled by your endocrine system (2).